shlinkio/shlink/CONTRIBUTING.md

     These are the best tests to catch regressions, and to verify everything behaves as expected.

-    They use MySQL as the database engine, and include some fixtures that ensure the same data exists at the beginning of the execution.
+    They use Postgres as the database engine, and include some fixtures that ensure the same data exists at the beginning of the execution.

 * **CLI tests**: *TBD.
 Once included, its purpose will be the same as API tests, but running through the command line*